apache/flink/docs/streaming_guide.md

 {% endhighlight %}

 Every output will be emitted to the selected outputs exactly once, even if you add the same output names more than once.

+The functionality provided by output splitting can also be achieved efficiently (due to operator chaining) by multiple filter operators.
 </div>
 <div data-lang="scala" markdown="1">